lipp/login-with/README.md

 - `LW_TWITTER_CONSUMERSECRET` - Your Twitter Consumer Secret

-# Login Endpoints
+# Endpoints

 - `/twitter` - login with Twitter account (if configured through env variables)
 - `/github` - login with GitHub account (if configured through env variables)
 - `/reddit` - login with Reddit account (if configured through env variables)
+- `/logout` - logout and clears the respective cookies

-All login endpoints expect the query parameteres:
+All endpoints expect the query parameteres:
 - `successRedirect` A url to redirect to in case of successful login (use `encodeURIComponent` for proper escaping)
 - `failureRedirect` A url to redirect to in case of failed login (use `encodeURIComponent` for proper escaping)

+Don't forget to `encodeURIComponent` on them.

 # Example